olekgr/HP-35_Z80/README.md

 # HP-35-Z80
-build hp-35 scientic calculator clone with Z80 cpu from scratch
+Build hp-35 scientic calculator clone with Z80 cpu from scratch

+## Intro

+This page is about building HP-35 clone.
+But not using emulators, HP microcode etc. I always wanted write original algorithms, created by David S. Cochran and provided by William E. Egbert in 1977 HP Journal.

 ## Number format

-For HP-35, I chose a BCD floating point format.
+For HP-35 clone, I chose a BCD floating point format.
 It uses an exponent byte, a sign byte and eight mantissa bytes (80 bits total).

 The sign byte holds 0x00 for positive numbers and 0x09 for negative, this byte also can be 0x01 for positive overflow and 0x08 for negative overflow.